alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 > "If an explicit activation is performed against a Sender or Receiver, the API MUST request a re-application of settings to the underlying Sender or Receiver implementation whether the settings have changed or not.
 For example, in the case of multicast Receivers, it is suggested that this involves an explicit IGMP leave and join.
 For a Sender, this might involve stopping and re-starting the stream."

+The [TR-10-13][] expression "becomes inactive" in the context of the ECDH private/public keys pair MUST be interpreted as an activation with `master_enable` set to `false` resulting in `master_enable` remaining or becoming `false` at the `active` endpoint of a Receiver.

-The [TR-10-13][] expression "become inactive" MUST be interpreted as `master_enable` becomes `false` at the active endpoint of a Receiver and as such the Receiver MUST NOT change the IS-05 `ext_privacy` transport parameters during "re-activation" because `master_enable` remains `true` at the active endpoint of the Receiver.
-The privacy encryption parameters of a Receiver MUST remain unchanged during "re-activation".
+The [TR-10-13][] expression "become inactive" in other contexts MUST be interpreted as either internally becoming momentarily inactive during an activation with `master_enable` set to `true` resulting in `master_enable` remaining `true` at the `active` endpoint of a Receiver, or becoming inactive during activation with `master_enable` set to `false` resulting in `master_enable` remaining or becoming `false` at the `active` endpoint of a Receiver.

+In a "re-activation" a Receiver MAY change all the privacy encryption parameter but the Receier's ECDH privat/public keys pair.

+At activation (`master_enable` becomes true) and re-activation (`mater_enable` remains true) a Receiver MUST update the `ext_privacy` transport parameters at the `staged`, `active` and `constraints` endpoints prior to completing the activation.

 #### With ECDH